Kinto/kinto/docs/community.rst

 * Do not rush on the code
 * Step by step, you'll write tests for each aspect and each edge case of the feature
-* Start very small: one simple test for the most simple situation
+* Start very small: one simple test for the simplest situation

 Once you get that simple bit working, you can iterate like this: